rgulden/k3s-raspberry-pi/README.md

 Initial raspberry Pi setup using k3s.io -- Kubernetes cluster on raspberry pi 3s!

-## Master Node Setup
+## Prepare the Pis

 1. Install Raspbian Lite to the SD card with Etcher.
 Be sure to place a file named ".ssh" onto the SD card.
 2. SSH into the Pi (username: pi & password: raspberry) and type:
 ```bash
 sudo raspi-config
 ```
-3. Go to Network Options > Hostname then change the hostname k3s-master-1.
+3. Go to Network Options > Hostname then change the hostname k3s-worker_or_master-#.
 4. Set the GPU memory split to 16mb.
 5. Change the password for the pi user.
 6. Save settings and pi will reboot.